clementrog/pilot/README.md

 - No verification that changes are correct
 - Scope creep and hallucinated "improvements"
 - No audit trail
+- Humans drifting away from where they shine: making the product an experience.

 **You need a system, not just a tool.**